801 West Bay Drive, Suite 707, Largo, FL 33770

 One portfolio performed well in its early years, earning a 22% return in its first year and a 15% return in its second year.
 Though it suffered some losses in its later years, the portfolio actually increased in value to $1.1 million 35 years later.

-The second portfolio had losses in its early years of -7% in's first year and -4% in its second year.
-The portfolio ran out of money before the 35 year mark.
+The second portfolio had losses in its early years of -7% in its first year and -4% in its second year.
+The portfolio ran out of money before the 35-year mark.

 Though both portfolios averaged a 7% annual rate of return over the course of 35 years, the early losses suffered by the second portfolio had long-term effects on the portfolio's performance.